 Most people get enough vitamin B-12 from a balanced diet.
-However, older adults, vegetarians and people who have conditions that affect their ability to absorb vitamin B-12 from foods might benefit from the use of oral supplements.
+However, older adults, vegetarians, vegans and people who have conditions that affect their ability to absorb vitamin B-12 from foods might benefit from the use of oral supplements.

 Safety and side effects

 When taken at appropriate doses, vitamin B-12 supplements are generally considered safe.
-While the recommended daily amount of vitamin B-12 for adults is 2.4 micrograms, you can safely take higher doses.
+While the recommended daily amount of vitamin B-12 for adults is 2.4 micrograms, higher doses have been found to be safe.
 Your body absorbs only as much as it needs, and any excess passes through your urine.

 High doses of vitamin B-12, such as those used to treat a deficiency, might cause:

 - Nausea and vomiting

 - Tingling sensation in hands and feet